-- 1. Water stored in Lake Palo Pinto is equal to or less than 3,392 acre-feet or 849 ft.
-MSL (12.5% of storage capacity). - 2.
+- 1. Water stored in Lake Palo Pinto is equal to or less than 9,099 acre-feet or 857 ft.
+MSL (35% of storage capacity) and more than 6,279 acre-feet or 854 MSL (24% of storage capacity). - 2.
 Average daily water consumption reaches 110% of production capacity for a 24-hour period. - 3.
-Any mechanical failure of pumping equipment, which will require more than 12 hours to repair if a moderate drought is in progress.
+Any mechanical failure of pumping equipment, which will require more than 12 hours to repair if a moderate drought is in progress. - 4.
+Water availability from the lake is well below normal, may continue to decline, and additional reductions in current of future water supplies are evident or water supplies have been reduced due to failure of a portion of the water supply system.